gkenderova/gkenderova.github.io/_pages/teaching.md

     </ul>
 <h2>HCDE301 – Advanced Communications in HCDE (Winter 2022, Autumn 2023, Winter 2024, Spring 2024)</h2>
     <ul>
-        <li>Worked with professor to iteratively re-designe and update major assignments to serve student needs and learning objectives.</li>
+        <li>Worked with professor to iteratively re-design and update major assignments to serve student needs and learning objectives.</li>
         <li>Graded and provided feedback on assignments, reflections, reading responses, in-class discussions and activities.</li>
         <li>Worked with and mentored a total of 135 undergraduate students.</li>
     </ul>